 All tinnitus, hyperacusis, sound sensitivity, dizziness and pain is real and these symptoms are not being imagined.
 Whether there is structural injury or whether the brain is misinterpreting signals from the body, the pain is processed the same way.
 A functional MRI study found that the same areas of the brain light up when people experience pain from a hot probe and when they are hypnotised and pain is induced through suggestion.
 The study found that these areas of the brain were not activated when pain was simply imagined.

-Treatment methods
+Treatment methods (Neuroplastic Recovery Therapy)

 In order to recover from these symptoms, we need to teach the brain that the signals it is receiving from the body are safe and that you are safe in the world.
 Teaching your brain that the signals are safe can involve learning more about the processes involved, observing the symptoms through a lens of safety (somatic tracking), responding differently to the symptoms and gradual reduction of avoidance.
 Teaching your brain that you are safe in the world includes a combination of techniques such as using cognitive and physiological messages of safety, emotional processing to establish more safety in the nervous system, creating time for self-care and setting boundaries with others.